Sinethyah/Employee-Leave-Portal/README.md

 # Employee-Leave-Portal

 Developed a full-stack leave management application that tracks leave requests and approvals of employees using JavaScript, HTML, CSS, React, Express.js, Node.js, MongoDB.
+Implemented an Express.js server with Node.js using the RESTful API features to decrease the time to load the website by a factor of 2 resulting in time-efficient user functionalities.
+Programmed Google authentication using Google OAuth, Facebook authentication with JavaScript SDK and default authentication using JSON web token.

 1. Need 2 terminals
 2. For Client side, type